Join us for 2021 Summer Reading!

 Join Caryn for a restorative chair yoga class in the comfort and safety of your home.
 Each Tuesday we will be updating this video for participants.
 No video-conferencing required, just press start any time that’s convenient for you.
-Available in the library Tuesdays at 11:45am once we open following the COVID-19 closures.
+Available in the library Tuesdays at 11:45am once in-person programming resumes.
+Funding provided by STEPS of Seneca County

 Libby, by Overdrive